Combat Veterans For Congress-----Embedded Integrity

 In February 2007, SFC Bentivolio deployed to Talill, Iraq in support of Operation Iraqi Freedom; his unit was involved in escort duty for Combat Convoy Operations.
-In October 2007, SFC Bentivolio was injured in a non-combat accident, and was MEDEVAC to Fort Knox, Kentucky by way of Rhein-Main, Air Base, Germany for medical recovery from a neck injury.
-In October 2008, SFC Bentivolio was Honorably Discharged from active duty and was eventually medically retired from the Michigan Army National Guard in 2009.
+In October 2007, SFC Bentivolio was injured in a non-combat accident, and was MEDEVAC to Fort Knox, Kentucky by way of Rheine-Main, Air Base, Germany for medical recovery from a neck injury.
+In October 2008, SFC Bentivoliowas Honorably Discharged from active duty and was eventually medically retired from the Michigan Army National Guard in 2009.
 His military awards include the Meritorious Service Medal, 2 Army Commendation Medals, 4 Army Achievement Medals, the Air Force Achievement Medal, the Combat Infantry Badge, the Republic of Vietnam Gallantry Cross with Palm, various Vietnam and Iraqi Campaign Medals, and various Service Medals.

 In 1975, Kerry started work in the auto industry at American Motors Corporation as an automotive detailer (draftsman).
-In 1977, he transferred to the Ford Motor Company, and in 1979 he transferred to General Motors Corporation, and remained there to 1992.
+In 1977, he transferred to the Ford Motor Company, and in 1979 he transferred to General Motors Corporation, he became a Project Design Engineer and remained there until 1992.
 From 1988 to 1992 Kerry worked evenings and weekends building a construction company, but was unsuccessful in that endeavor.
 From 1992 on, he was employed as an independent designer for the automotive industry.
-Kerry also started a successful reindeer business in 1992; his trained reindeer performed in over 600 Chamber of Commerce and other parades, over 200 Park and Recreation Department Tree Lighting ceremonies, and more than 200 private parties.
+Kerry also started a successful reindeer business in 1992; his trained reindeer performed in over 600 Christmas Chamber of Commerce and other parades, over 200 Park and Recreation Department Tree Lighting ceremonies, and more than 200 private parties.
+It became a successful part-time business for more than 20 years.
 Kerry Bentivolio became a certified vocational and general education teacher who taught adult education from 1997 to 2000, taught at Notre Dame Prep in Pontiac, MI from 2000-2005, and taught at Fowlerville Community -School from 2005 until 2011.

-The Combat Veterans For Congress PAC is pleased to endorse Cong Kerry Bentivolio, SFC-MANG (R-MI-11) who will continue to bring to the US House of Representatives legislative skills and wisdom to better solve problems in government and represent the State of Michigan.
+The Combat Veterans For Congress PAC is pleased to endorse Cong Kerry Bentivolio, SFC-MI-ANG who will continue to bring to the US House of Representatives legislative skills and wisdom to better solve problems in government and represent the State of Michigan.
 If you review Cong Bentivolio’s positions on his Web site, you would be pleased with his stands; they agree with the Combat Veterans For Congress Mission Statement.
 We look forward to working with Cong Bentivolio, and are pleased that a Combat Veteran of his caliber is running for re-election to the US House.
 If you have friends, associates, or relatives who know voters in Michigan, kindly pass this E-mail on to them, and ask them to support Cong Bentivolio by working in his campaign, providing financial support for his campaign in any amount, and/or by networking with others who would be willing to support his campaign.
 The military is one of the few remaining institutions producing the caliber of men and women needed to restore this nation to the greatness our Founding Fathers envisioned.
 We have endorsed another Combat Veteran For Congress that General George Washington would have approved of.
 He is a Veteran who, at one point in his life, wrote a blank check made payable to “The United States of America” for an amount “up to and including his life.”